LilMonk/landbruget.dk/backend/README.md

 ### Types
 - Ensure types are casted as they should be (for example column containing only numbers should be stored as numbers, not text).
 - Dates should be stored as date and represent a calendar date (year, month and day) without any time-of-day information.
-- Timestamps should be stored as datetime and represent a specific moment in time, including both the date and the time, including the year, month, day, hour, minute, second and microsecond).
+- Timestamps should be stored as datetime and represent a specific moment in time, including both the date and the time, including the year, month, day, hour, minute, second and microsecond.
 - Ensure æ,ø,å and other funky characters etc are stored properly.
 - Booleans should be stored as 1s and 0s.
 - Lat/lon coordinates (and all geospatial data) should be stored as a geometry features, not text.